 How does it work?

-Perforce is one of the git alternatives, It is the most potent version control systems which manage multiple people while working on the same files and it keeps track of the changes to ensure reverting to the prior versions when deemed necessary.
+Perforce – Perforce is one of the git alternatives, It is the most potent version control system which manages multiple people while working on the same files and it keeps track of the changes to ensure reverting to the prior versions when deemed necessary.

 The client-server architecture of Perforce allows one to make changes on a local disk and then submit while the other could update the repository with their files.
 Though the data are shared through a central repository, a failed submit would be rolled back to its previous state and could be submitted fresh again.